mactul/requests.c/README.md

 You can use the `req_get_header_value` function to get the value returned by the server for a specific header.
 For debugging purpose, you can use the `req_display_headers` function to see all the headers parsed.

-TODO: add a way to retrieve the response code

 ## Installation

 On debian